Bayesian Nonparametric Ordination for the Analysis of Microbial Communities: Conclusion

 We propose a joint model for multinomial sampling of OTUs in multiple biological samples.
 We apply a prior from Bayesian factor analysis to estimate the similarity between biological samples, which is summarized by a Gram matrix.
 Simulation studies give evidence that this parameter is recovered by the Bayes estimate, and in particular, the inherent dimensionality of the latent factors is effectively learned from the data.
 The simulation also demonstrated that the analysis yields more accurate estimates of the microbial distributions by borrowing information across biological samples.

 In addition, we provide a robust method to visualize the uncertainty in ecological ordinations, furnishing each point in the plot with a credible region.
-Two published microbiome datasets were analyzed and the results are consistent with previous findings.
+Two published microbiome datasets were analyzed, and the results are consistent with previous findings.
 The second analysis demonstrates that the level of uncertainty can vary across biological samples due to differences in sampling depth, which underlines the importance of modeling multinomial sampling variations coherently.
 We believe our analysis will mitigate artifacts arising from rarefaction, thresholding of rare species, and other preprocessing steps.

 There are several directions for development which are not explored here.
 We highlight the possibility of incorporating prior knowledge about the biological samples, such as the subject or group identifier in a clinical study.
-To model fixed effects, the latent factors $\bY^j$ can be augmented by a vector of covariates $(b_1w^j_1,\dots,b_pw^j_p)$, whose coefficients $b$ could be given a normal prior, for example.
+To achieve this, we can augment the latent factors $\bY^j$ by a vector of covariates $(b_1w^j_1,\dots,b_pw^j_p)$, whose coefficients $b$ could be given a normal prior, for example.
 The posterior distribution of the coefficients could be used to infer the magnitude of covariates' effects.
 A less straightforward extension involves moving away from the assumption of {\it a priori} exchangeability between OTUs to include prior information about phylogenetic or functional relationships between them.
 In our present analysis, these relationships are not taken into account in the definition of the prior for microbial distributions.